Georgia Tech Logo

 Georgia Tech LogoGeorgia Tech Logo PNG

 The Georgia Tech logo indicates the importance and value of technical knowledge.
-University is the golden section of science.
-Here they teach the basics, without which it is impossible to create things.
-The emblem is permeated with the theme of precision and harmony.
+The university is the golden section of science.
+Here, they teach the basics, without which it is impossible to create things.
+The emblem is permeated with the themes of precision and harmony.

 Georgia Tech: Brand overview